 Capacity: 30 children plus chaperones

 The Mary Ann MacLean Play Museum, the Museum’s children’s exhibition, is an excellent resource for learning through play.
-Groups grades 4 and younger may reserve a 30 minute session in the Play Museum as part of their self-guided or guided experience.
-During the reserved time, other school/youth groups will not be permitted to enter the exhibit.
+Groups grades 4 and younger may reserve a 30-minute session in the Play Museum as part of their self-guided or guided experience.
+During the reserved time, other schools/youth groups will not be permitted to enter the exhibit.
 The Play Museum can be reserved as part of a self-guided tour or educator-led program.
 To schedule your trip and reserve the Play Museum, please contact Lorna Shuman by email at Lorna.Shuman@illinois.gov or (217) 782-0061.

 Option C: Educator-Led Programs

-The Museum is currently offering guided programs depending on staff availibility.
+The Museum is currently offering guided programs depending on staff availability.
 Programs may be available for the classroom.
 To inquire about availability and to schedule a program, please contact, Lorna Shuman at Lorna.Shuman@illinois.gov or (217) 782-0061.

-- Peoples of the Past – Explores different Native American groups that lived in what is now Illinois and changes in lifestyles of different groups over a 9,000 year span.
+- Peoples of the Past – Explores different Native American groups that lived in what is now Illinois and changes in lifestyles of different groups over a 9,000-year span.